 While deep learning-based classification is generally addressed using standardized approaches, a wide variety of techniques are employed for regression.
 In computer vision, one particularly popular such technique is that of confidence-based regression, which entails predicting a confidence value for each input-target pair (x,y).
-While this approach has demonstrated impressive results, it requires important task-dependent design choices, and the predicted confidences often lack a natural probabilistic meaning.
-We address these issues by proposing Deep Conditional Target Densities (DCTD), a novel and general regression method with a clear probabilistic interpretation.
-DCTD models the conditional target density p(y|x) by using a neural network to directly predict the un-normalized density from (x,y).
-This model of p(y|x) is trained by minimizing the associated negative log-likelihood, approximated using Monte Carlo sampling.
+While this approach has demonstrated impressive results, it requires important task-dependent design choices, and the predicted confidences lack a natural probabilistic meaning.
+We address these issues by proposing a general and conceptually simple regression method with a clear probabilistic interpretation.
+In our proposed approach, we create an energy-based model of the conditional target density p(y|x), using a deep neural network to predict the un-normalized density from (x,y).
+This model of p(y|x) is trained by directly minimizing the associated negative log-likelihood, approximated using Monte Carlo sampling.
 We perform comprehensive experiments on four computer vision regression tasks.
 Our approach outperforms direct regression, as well as other probabilistic and confidence-based methods.
-Notably, our regression model achieves a 1.9% AP improvement over Faster-RCNN for object detection on the COCO dataset, and sets a new state-of-the-art on visual tracking when applied for bounding box regression.
+Notably, our model achieves a 1.9% AP improvement over Faster-RCNN for object detection on the COCO dataset, and sets a new state-of-the-art on visual tracking when applied for bounding box regression.